CHOOSING LIFE SAVED MINE

 “My mom had me when she was really young.
-She was 15 when she got pregnant with my dad and had me at 16.
+She was 15 when she got pregnant and had me at 16.
 And they split up.
 He left when I was around, say, 4.
-That kind of stung but I mean, I got through it.
-My mom said I used to cry a lot when I was little about it but I don’t remember any of those days and nights when she said I used to cry to sleep.
-I mean I’m happy I have a relationship with my dad now.
+That kind of stung, but I got through it.
+My mom said I used to cry a lot when I was little about it but I don’t remember any of those days and nights when she said I used to cry myself to sleep.
+I mean, I’m happy I have a relationship with my dad now.
 It’s good.
 My mom is a strong woman.
 She—I don’t tell her very often—but she is, she’s pretty cool.
 She works hard for me to go to school.
 I know it’s hard sometimes and I don’t think I thank her enough.
 But she’s the one that’s pushed me to keep going when it’s hard.

-Katie Burns and I worked together side by side for 12 years at Procter & Gamble.
+Katie (Kathleen) Burns and I worked together side- by-side for 12 years at Procter & Gamble.
 To say that she was an angel sent from on high would be an understatement.
-Katie has been a constant source of spiritual guidance for me in my life every since our paths came together.
-She reminded me that there was a God and a spirit of the universe far greater than us and who showered us with love.
-Katie was also responsible for many parts of Portraits In Faith, both for the travel plans that enable it and choosing the “selects” for each person’s portrait.
+Katie has been a constant source of spiritual guidance for me in my life ever since our paths came together.
+She reminds me that there is a God and a Spirit of the Universe far greater than us who showers us with love.
+Katie was also responsible for many parts of Portraits in Faith—both for the travel plans that enabled it, and choosing the “selects” for each person’s portrait.

 I admire so deeply how Katie had the courage and the clarity to give birth to her son Shawn when she was only 16 and to raise him into the loving young man he is today.
 Katie had to listen deep within herself and go against the advice many others were giving her to get an abortion or give Shawn up for adoption.
 I remember the first time I met Katie as she showed me a picture of her and her dad standing back to back when she was pregnant and his belly was almost bigger than hers—she shared that he ‘had her back’ when she got pregnant.